Aishwarya8596/E-Commerce-Product-Aware-Question-Answering-System/README.md

 # Question-Answering-System
-Proposed an e-commerce question answering system that learns product information from product reviews and descriptions.
-It accordingly crafts appropriate responses to questions about the product.
+Proposed an e-commerce question answering system using Deep Learning and Natural Language Processing techniques that learns product information from product reviews and descriptions.
+Then, the system accordingly crafts appropriate responses to the questions asked by customer about the product.
 Finally, created a Web App to display the result.

 Link to the Dataset: